yehia67/documentation/iri/0.1/how-to-guides/subscribe-to-events-in-the-iri.md

     ```
 ## Next steps

-Use your new knowledge of the ZMQ to build an application that monitors the IRI for other [events](references/zmq-events.md).
+Use your knowledge of the ZMQ to build an application that monitors the IRI for other [events](references/zmq-events.md).